marmelab/react-admin/docs/Store.md

 React-admin contains a global, synchronous, persistent store for storing user preferences.
 Think of the Store as a key-value database that persists between page loads.

 Users expect that UI choices, like changing the interface language or theme, should only be made once.
 Let's call these choices "preferences".
-The react-admin Store is the perfect place to store preferenes.
+The react-admin Store is the perfect place to store preferences.

 The store uses the browser local storage (or a memory storage when `localStorage` isn't available).
 The store is emptied when the user logs out.